 Trust lawyers

-In its simplest terms, a testamentary trust is no more than a trust set up on death.
-Despite this simplicity of concept though, they can be complex and no two may be the same.
-They are also extremely useful and valuable things.
-Why might you want a testamentary trust?
-Well the answer to that is not simple – there are a raft of reasons but essentially it is because of either asset protection, beneficiary protection or tax effectiveness, or all of these things.
+In its simplest terms, a Testamentary Trust is no more than a trust set up on death.
+Despite this simplicity though, they are extremely useful and valuable things, but they can be complex.
+There are a raft of reasons to have one in place – but essentially it is because of either asset protection or tax effectiveness, or both.

 Potential benefits of a testamentary trust